m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 And completing the trifecta of weak matches where the outcome was never in doubt, we have this.
 From the moment this was first announced I couldn't understand the team setup: Itoh Maki has not been (at least until now) a credible threat to Yamashita Miyu, and it's hard to imagine Sareee giving Aja Kong any real trouble.
 Flip the teams and you've got something a lot more interesting on the face of it.
 Still, I trusted TJPW to come up with a way to even the odds.

 And... nope.
 Nothing.
 Maki went toe-to-toe with Miyu for a while, something she's not been presented as capable of before, and so that did feel kind of elevating.
+But when Aja was in the ring, neither Saree nor Maki could really